 The US Department of Agriculture launched a neat campaign earlier this summer called Be Food Safe.

-It all boils down to using 4 simple steps to store and prepare food safely.
-They also created funny little videos about each step.
+4 simple steps to store and prepare food safely.
+You can also check out the steps with Alvin and the Chipmunks here.
+Seriously.1.
+Clean.

 a.
 Wash your hands with soap and warm water before you start to cook and after you touch raw meat or eggs.

 b.
 Wash all cutting boards, utensils, and anything else that touched the food with hot, soapy water after you are finished with them, or run them through the dish washer.
 Wiping them down with a dish rag doesn’t get them clean.